If you are thinking about dating during divorce... DON'T!

 Emotions are raw during a divorce.
 When you start seeing someone else, it is like rubbing salt into your husband's wounds.
 Believe me, he will likely react to the fact that you are dating by making your life hell during the divorce process.
-He may seek revenge to compensate for the anger, hurt, and embarrassment that he feels you have caused him.
+He may seek revenge to compensate for the anger, hurt, and embarrassment he feels you have caused him.

 Even if your husband has carried on numerous affairs during your marriage, he will not think that you are justified in seeing someone new at this time.
-All he will focus on is that he has been wronged and will want to seek justice anyway he can.
+All he will focus on is that he has been wronged and may seek justice anyway he can.
 He may try to even the score by fighting about custody of the children or how to split the marital estate.

 If you have children, you also need to realize that it's in your best interest to try to keep a cordial relationship with your husband.
 You will most likely have ongoing contact with him after the divorce because of your children.
-Dating during divorce can poison the spirit of cooperation and affect your life for a long time after the divorce is final (and possibly after your boyfriend is history).
+Dating during divorce can poison the spirit of cooperation and affect your life for a long time after the divorce is final (and possibly after the new boyfriend is history).

 As far as the courts are concerned, you are still legally married until the divorce is finalized.
 In states that recognize fault in a divorce case, dating during divorce can be viewed as adultery.
 This can affect the outcome of your divorce as far as spousal support and the eventual property settlement goes.